 - Surgery: A healthcare professional may recommend surgery for people with severe or difficult-to-treat ulcerative colitis.
 This can involve removing part or all of a person's colon.

 Lifestyle changes may also help a person better manage their ulcerative colitis.
-For instance, research suggests that a low-fat diet with plenty of vegetables may reduce the risk of developing ulcerative colitis.
+For instance,

 Lifestyle modifications that may help a person manage their symptoms include: